 International students are welcome to apply but you must be currently enrolled at a New Zealand university.
 It is the responsibility of the student to check the internship does not contravene the terms of their visa.
 We ask you to state your citizenship on the application as we sometimes have a small number of placements that require NZ citizenship or permanent residency

 Where would I be based?
 Do you cover relocation costs?

-We have projects all over NZ, including Wellington and Auckland.
+We have projects all over New Zealand.
 In a few cases we are able to assist with relocation costs but in most cases we place students in an area where they have said they could live without relocation costs.
 Interns must arrange their own travel and accommodation for the period of the internship.
 Most interns find accommodation through the local university’s halls of residence.

 What support will I get?

 Most of our partner organisations have internal support for interns.
 They know that to get the best from you, you will need guidance and support.
 We also give all interns an academic supervisor that you will meet during the summer.
 They can help with any problems you are having.

 Interns attend a two-day workshop at the beginning of the internship.
 The workshop is an opportunity for students to meet each other.
 There are sessions on professional skills including expectations of the partner organisations, the academic supervisors and the interns; professional relationship skills; attitude and work ethic; and ethical use of data.
 We also run sessions on software carpentry, which introduces the core computing skills needed to be productive in a small research team.

 How much will I get paid?